-Tell me more about conservation measures I can implement to avoid or minimize impacts to migratory birds.
+Tell memore about conservation measures I can implement to avoid or minimize impacts to migratory birds.

 Nationwide Conservation Measures describes measures that can help avoid and minimize impacts to all birds at any location year round.
 Implementation of these measures is particularly important when birds are most likely to occur in the project area.
-When birds may be breeding in the area, identifying the locations of any active nests and avoiding 10,91/2019 IPaC: Resources their destruction is a very helpful impact minimization measure.
+When birds may be breeding in the area, identifying the locations of any active nests and avoiding https://ecos.ilus.gou/pac/project/86FHN4Q2CJAZ8DH5KK//ISKEH3U/resources their destruction is a very helpful impact minimization measure.
 To see when birds are most likely to occur and be breeding in your project area, view the Probability of Presence Summary.
 Additional measures and/or permits may be advisable depending on the type of activity you are conducting and the type of infrastructure or bird species present on your project site.